-Exactly what materials you will need in a roof will vary, especially with retrofit where the possibilities are almost endless, but here are key materials for most jobs:
+Exactly what materials you will need in a roof will vary, especially with retrofit where there are multiple possibilities, but here are key materials for most jobs:

 Warmshell Woodfibre Boards

 Rigid boards with tongue and groove, these are our universal option for walls and roofing, inside or out.
 They are suitable for plastering and rendering where needed.